-in GJ 2018 2017 2016
+in GJ 2019 2018 2017

-Electricity 3,121 3,093 3,070
+Electricity 2,886 3,121 3,093

-District heating 1,721 1,609 1,724
+District heating 1,563 1,721 1,609

-Total 4,842 4,702 4,794
+Total 4,449 4,842 4,702

 The consumption values for electricity for office air-conditioning and community heating are highly dependent on the weather.
-Cold winters require more community heating, and hot summers require more electricity for air-conditioning - which was the case during the hot summer of 2018.
-Increasing digitalisation also increases electricity consumption due to higher computing power, more monitors and higher heat loads.
+Cold winters require more community heating, and hot summers require more electricity for air-conditioning - which was for example the case during the hot summer of 2018.
+The reduction in electricity consumption is mainly due to savings in IT.
+In the 2019 reporting year, various servers were shut down and components renewed in an energy-efficient manner.